 |Native Area||North America, Europe, Asia|

-How to Grow Common Juniper
+Common Juniper Care

 For the most part, common junipers are fairly self-sustaining and do not require much attention.
-They are extremely hardy shrubs that can adapt to a wide range of growing conditions including poor soils, dry locations, and even inner-city environments as common junipers are highly tolerant of urban pollution.
-For the very best performance, give them moist but well draining soil and plenty of sun.
+They are extremely hardy shrubs that can adapt to a wide range of growing conditions, including poor soils, dry locations, and even inner-city environments, as common junipers are highly tolerant of urban pollution.
+For the very best performance, give them moist but well-draining soil and plenty of sun.

 The planting technique is typically for container-grown woody landscape plants: Dig a hole about twice as wide as the plant's container or root ball; amend the fill soil with organic material; position the shrub in the center of the hole, at the same height it was growing in its container; then backfill firmly and water thoroughly.